hare1039/iwara-dl/README.md

   -t       treat input url as usernames
   -c       cd to each username folder.
-Used only when specify -t -s       makes shallow update: quiet mode and only download users first page
+Used only when specify -t -s       makes shallow update: quiet mode and only download users first page -d       generate list of names from current folder and try to update them all
+           implies -t -c -s
+  -n       output downloaded file name only(hides curl download bar)
 ```

 ```